Best DSLR cameras in 2024: Our top picks of full-frame and crop-sensor bodies

 Typically, crop sensor cameras don't offer as good-quality images as their full-frame counterparts, but we've been blown away by the quality of shots from the 90D.
 It's a fantastic powerhouse aimed at enthusiasts rather than professionals.
 It's still a little overkill for beginners, but if you have the budget and are willing to learn how to get the most out of a camera, it'd be a fantastic place to start, too.

-The Canon EOS 90D has a 32.5MP CMOS sensor which, when this camera launched, was the highest resolution of any crop-sensor camera.
-It's been beaten now, but it's still a very impressive resolution size and does a fantastic job of capturing detail.
+When the Canon EOS 90D launched, its 32.5MP CMOS sensor was the highest resolution of any crop-sensor camera.
+It no longer holds that honor, but it's still a seriously impressive resolution size that excels at capturing detail.

 While having 4K DCI would be nice, the camera does fine with 4K UHD, which is more than enough for most users.
 It has an EOS iTR focus tracking system powered by a 220,000 RGB and IR metering sensor.
-This feature helps you keep moving subjects in focus, even if you're moving the camera around.
-If you want to shoot slow-motion movies, you can do so at 120FPS, but remember that continuous autofocus won't be available in this mode.
+Even if you're moving around yourself, this feature will help you keep moving subjects in focus.
+You also have the option to shoot slow-motion movies at 120FPS, though that mode doesn't support continuous autofocus.

 The 90D has Canon's Dual Pixel CMOS autofocus system, so autofocus won't be compromised even while in live view mode, much like a mirrorless camera.

 The camera feels chunky and robust, with lots of space to comfortably grip and change settings simultaneously.
-We would like to have two memory card slots; there is certainly enough for one more, and it would provide us more assurance during a shoot, but we can't have everything.
+We would have preferred it to have two memory slots, instead of just the one - there is certainly room for them - but we can't have everything.

 - Inspired?
 Check out the best used DSLR cameras